andrimoopensource/blog/README.md

 Inspired By [Microsoft Documentation](https://docs.microsoft.com)

 Important CSS code

+Use this line on the top to use this css code- css: main.scss

 <div class="notify"><span class="symbol icon-info"></span> A kind of a notice box !</div>
 <div class="notify notify-red"><span class="symbol icon-error"></span> Error message</div>